SliSE-SC/SliSE/README.md

 # SliSE

-This a repository for SliSE.
+This is a repository for SliSE.